-A.5.1 Intel i960RS or i960RN I/O Processor
+A.5.1 Intel i960RS or 80303 (RZ) I/O Processors

-The i960RS/RN I/O processors are members of a new RISC CPU generation which was specifically designed for I/O applications.
-This pure 64 Bit CPU on an ICP Controller can reach a performance of +100 MIPS and supervises all tasks of the SCSI devices, the RAID controlling and the communication with the PCI computer.
-In doing so, it significantly offloads the PCI computer, leaving it free to perform its original tasks.
+These I/O processors are members of a new RISC CPU generation which was specifically designed for I/O applications.
+These CPUs can reach a performance of +100 MIPS and supervise all tasks of the SCSI devices, the RAID controlling and the communication with the PCI computer.
+In doing so, they significantly offload the PCI computer, leaving it free to perform its original tasks.